lislis/volca-keys/content/interface.md

 Play some notes on the keyboard and change Voice and Octave!
 Amazing, isn't it?

-We'll lean about what we just did in a second.
+We'll learn about what we just did in a second.
 But for playing around there is are a few knobs that make our lives easier, so we'll do that next.

 ## EG